-In May 2017 and May 2018, the Santa Rosa City Council dedicate resources and dow.
-Opens a New Window. passed a host of ordinances and policies in an effort to meet the growing needs for housing.
+In May 2017 and May 2018, the Santa Rosa City Council dedicated resources and dow.
+Opens a New Window. passed a host of ordinances and policies, and directed staff, in an effort to meet the growing needs for housing (see: housing initiatives).
 In addition, the City Council also identified its five Tier 1 Top Priorities, which are:

 - Comprehensive housing strategy